parmAshu/face-recognition-attendance-system/attendance-server/setup/README.md

 `sudo apt install mongodb`<br>
 `sudo systemctl enable mongodb`<br>
 `sudo systemctl start mongdb`<br>

+# Deploying software

-4. Now generate the service file and environment variable file by executing the `generateServiceFile.py` script from the `setup` directory.
+1. Now generate the service file and environment variable file by executing the `generateServiceFile.py` script from the `setup` directory.
-5. Test the attendance server using the following command : <br>
+2. Test the attendance server using the following command : <br>
 `source <project-path>/attendance-server/setup/env_vars.sh` <br>
 `python3 <project-path>/attendance-server/src/run.py`
-6. If there are any errors then rectify them before proceeding to next step
+3. If there are any errors then rectify them before proceeding to next step
-7. This step is valid only for machines having `systemd`.
+4. This step is valid only for machines having `systemd`.
 Move the `attendanceServer.service` file to systemd service file directory and use the following commands to active it:<br>
-`systemctl enable attendanceServer.service`
+`systemctl enable attendanceServer.service`<br>
 `systemctl start attendanceServer.service`